ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * You need to ensure the `START` button is not pressed at the same time on multiple controllers during stage load.
 In Dolphin make sure you haven't accidentally bound `START` to the same key/controller by mistake.
 11. How do I play with others?
 * This is a local splitscreen modification.
 Outside of playing in the same physical space, you can either use Dolphin Netplay with Dual Core OFF (it crashes with it ON), or a cloud gaming solution such as [Parsec](https://parsec.app), [Sunshine/Moonlight](https://app.lizardbyte.dev/Sunshine), [Steam Remote Play](https://store.steampowered.com/remoteplay).
+12. I have texture corruption or Dolphin crashes.
+* Use Vulkan Graphics backend.
+Do not use Direct3D 12, as it has crashing issues in Dolphin with this game.
+Direct3D 11 will sometimes corrupt textures (nvidia only).
+13. My game crashed (PPC Halt noise) while playing on console via Nintendont
+* If you travel far apart in some stages, it is still possible to exceed 24M and crash the game on console.
+This should be rare, but if it happens just avoid splitting up in the areas you commonly crash in.

 ## Credits
 * dreamsyntax | Lead Developer | for starting this project/everything